-Want to see Alaska but not sure how to navigate the last—and vast—great frontier of the largest state in the country?
-Since it’s more than twice the size of Texas and has more miles of coastline than all of the other U.S. states combined, yet fewer miles of public roads than the County of Los Angeles, cruising is a great way to go.
+Want to see Alaska but not sure how to navigate the last—and vast—frontier and the largest state in the United States?
+More than twice the size of Texas and with more miles of coastline than all of the other U.S. states combined, Alaska has a lot of ground to cover, and one of the best ways to do that is by taking a cruise.

 1. It’s Efficient

 Much of America’s 49th state is covered by huge, untouched tracts of wilderness, rugged mountains, mammoth glaciers and wide waterways.
 If you were to map out your own itinerary, it would likely involve planes, trains, automobiles and a ferry or two.
 It’s not impossible to see Alaska on your own, but it does require a great deal of planning.
-Cruising, by contrast, is the most efficient way to immerse yourself as much as possible in a limited amount of time.
+Cruising, by contrast, is the most efficient way to immerse yourself as much as possible and maximize every minute of your vacation.

 2. It’s Convenient

-There is nothing like going to bed and waking up in a different part of Alaska every morning.
-Whether you’re visiting Juneau, Skagway, Sitka or Ketchikan, you always have a comfortable and familiar home base onboard, with experts at the ready to make your day easy and enjoyable on and off the ship.
+There is nothing like going to bed and waking up every morning in a different part of Alaska.
+Whether you’re visiting Juneau, Skagway, Sitka or Ketchikan, you will always have a comfortable and familiar home base on board, with experts at the ready to make your day easy and enjoyable on and off the ship.
 Did we mention you only have to unpack once?

-With its broad terrain, exploring Alaska solely from the water inevitably leaves some locations and attractions undiscovered.
-If you don’t want to miss the state’s highest mountains, “Big Five” land mammals or immense interior landscapes, then plan on taking any number of shore excursions ranging from rainforest ziplining and dog sledding to a variety of wildlife expeditions.
+With its broad terrain, exploring Alaska solely from the water would leave some natural wonders undiscovered.
+If you don’t want to miss the state’s highest mountains, land animals known as the “Big Five” or immense interior landscapes, then plan on taking any number of shore excursions, from zip lining through the rainforest (yes, really) and dog sledding, to a variety of wildlife expeditions.

 4. It’s Breathtaking

-Cruising is not only easy but also significantly more affordable than most people may think.
-Royal Caribbean offers amazing deals on seven-night Alaska cruises that include your accommodation, dining, entertainment and much more.
-You can find great rates anytime, but get a special value when you book your trip a year in advance.
+Cruising is not only easy—it’s a great value.
+Royal Caribbean offers amazing deals on Alaska cruises that include your accommodation, dining, entertainment and much more.
+You can find great rates anytime, but you just may find a special value when you book your trip a year in advance.

 Experiencing Alaska should be on everyone’s bucket list.
-If it’s already on yours, consider crossing it off with one of Royal Caribbean’s Alaska itineraries.
+If it’s already on yours, consider crossing it off by exploring our cruise itineraries here.